Your Code Is A Liability

 We need code: it’s a major way we deliver features.
 The feature is the reason we write the code in the first place.1

 The only way to value features is through the code we write to create them.
 CFOs treat code an as asset, because it is the material connection they have to the feature provided and the business value behind it.
-It’s not the code itself that has value.
+It is not the code itself that has value.
 Counter-intuitively, the more code needed to deliver the value, the less valuable the asset.

 Thinking of code as a liability puts AI into perspective.
 It is possible to churn out code using language models and it may have some value.
 Who decides whether it is providing the feature?
 We need strong developers to determine this.